mtenenholtz/cpai/docs/troubleshooting.md

 ## “binary-ext” or weird characters in output

-- AICP skips files with known binary extensions.
+- CPAI skips files with known binary extensions.
 If a file is actually text, add an explicit include pattern for its path and consider renaming to a text extension.

 ## Version / Node issues

 - Requires Node ≥ 18.18.
 - Verify with `node -v`.
 Reinstall if needed.